i4ki/malelficus/README.md

 We know how malware is a serious problem on Windows OS, but why this ignored on unix-like operating systems?
 Any answer to this question is doubtful.
 The linux kernel has nothing about malware security on userspace, the same for BSD (FreeBSD, OpenBSD, etc).

+Are you sure that your unix-servers are malware-free?
+How do you know that has no backdoor if you are not running any antivirus on the servers?
+You know that the majority of AV available for linux seek for Windows viruses?
+Not unix viruses.

-Malelficus is just a research in this land.
+Malelficus is just a research in this dark land.